MarlaStemper/MarlaStemper/README.md

 **FUN FACTS** 😊
 - I love the outdoors.
 Anything from camping to fishing to off-roading, being outside is my happy place.
-- My current favorite hobbies include cooking, playing pickleball, and reading..
+- My current favorite hobbies include cooking, playing pickleball, reading and (as always) spending time with my husband.
 - I am an extroverted introvert.
 Meaning that I get reenergized from time alone, but I can be a real talker!
 Let's chat!

 *Feel free to check out more about my work history on [LinkedIn](www.linkedin.com/in/marla-stemper-aa1309114)*